 Or are you still using the less secure HTTP protocol?

 Google confirmed in a publication that HTTPS is a “lightweight” ranking factor, so you shouldn’t take it lightly.

 Besides being a ranking factor, implementing HTTPS is also good for your users as it improves your website’s security.
-For you, it also helps you earn trust from your audience as it shows that you take website security seriously.
+It also helps you earn your audience’s trust, as it shows that you take website security seriously.